Laozi,

 (1965 -- present)

 Matthew Miller grew up in Lynchburg, Virginia.
 He lived in China for nine years, where he trained with Master Chen Longxiang.
 Master Chen accepted him as a disciple in a traditional ceremony and authorized him to teach in the United States.
 Matthew also earned his medical degree at the Chengdu University of Traditional Chinese Medicine, where he specialized in acupuncture.
-He currently teaches Taijiquan in Lynchburg, VA, where he also operates East West Acupuncture, an acupuncture and Chinese herbology clinic.
+He currently teaches Tai Chi in Lynchburg, VA, where he also operates East West Acupuncture, an acupuncture and Chinese herbology clinic.